JuliaHealth/komamripy/README.md

 ## Installation

-> `komamripy` is in early development and is not yet on PyPI.
-Install it from
-> source.

 You do **not** need to install Julia yourself: `juliacall` provisions a suitable Julia automatically, and KomaMRI is installed on first import.